NelsonHennessiAyodeji/backend-taskmanager/readme.md

 If more development time were available, I would consider adding:

-- Pagination for `GET /tasks`
+- Pagination for `GET /tasks` if the tasks get larger
-- More advanced filtering
+- More advanced filtering, sorting, and search functionality
-- Sorting
-- Search functionality
 - Authentication and authorization
-- User accounts and task ownership
+- User accounts and task ownership for different individuals, unless it is majorly a group thing
-- Automated unit tests
-- Automated integration tests
 - API documentation using Swagger/OpenAPI
 - Request logging
-- More comprehensive request validation
+- More comprehensive and advance validation with packages like joi
-- Docker support
 - Production-oriented configuration
 - Rate limiting
-- CI/CD using GitHub Actions
-- More robust database connection/reconnection handling
+- Robust error handling for different error types for easy readability of errors
 - Improved API response consistency

 ---